Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 2. Documentation: Contains the documentation of the project.
 3. Project Demo: A 5 minute video demonstration.
 4. Project Poster: Poster on our project.
-5. Project Presentation: A Power Point Presentation explaning our project, proposed models, goals and objectives.

 ## GUI Screenshot
 ![image](https://user-images.githubusercontent.com/40469421/122648631-b38a4a80-d147-11eb-98a3-9aa0f3740a5f.png)